msr-consulting/exscalabar-user-guide/max_tasks.md

 #### ``PAS_HK``

-This task contains much of the PAS housekeeping associated with DAQmx.
-The IO on this card are:
+This task contains much of the PAS housekeeping AI associated with DAQmx.
+The DAQ rate for this card is 10 kHz and the DAQ is multiplexed.
+The AI are defined as follows:

-* ``Photodiode_1``
+* ``Photodiode_1`` - time domain signal for PAS cell 1 photodiode.
 * ``Photodiode_2``
 * ``Photodiode_3``
 * ``Photodiode_4``